-The Company operates within the Wilderness World Heritage Area and National Parks.
+The Company operates within Parks around Australia.
 Therefore, our environmental responsibilities are taken very seriously.
 Prior to departure, you will be briefed about such responsibilities, however prior knowledge and awareness is extremely helpful.

-A good reference on such matters is the Tasmanian Parks and Wildlife Service web site www.parks.tas.gov.au
+A good reference on such matters is the Parks and Wildlife Service web site www.parks.tas.gov.au

 Guests acknowledge that walking in a wilderness area of a National Park is potentially a dangerous activity and guests are undertaking such an activity at their own risk.
 Guests acknowledge and agree that they will undertake the walk freely, voluntarily and absolutely at their own risk and with a full appreciation of the nature and extent of all risks involved in the walk.
 Guests acknowledge that the Company is supplying them with Recreational Services (as defined below) for the purposes of applicable laws.